40th Airlift Squadron

-The 40th Airlift Squadron is a United States Air Force unit based at Dyess Air Force Base, Texas.
-It currently flies the Lockheed Martin C-130J Super Hercules aircraft.
-Nicknamed the Screaming Eagles, it is one of the most decorated airlift units in the U.S. Air Force.
+The 40th Airlift Squadron, nicknamed the Screaming Eagles, is a United States Air Force unit based at Dyess Air Force Base, Texas.
+The squadron operates the Lockheed Martin C-130J Super Hercules.
+The squadron has received several Meritorious Unit Awards, six Campaign Streamers, a Service Streamer, and an Armed Forces Expeditionary Streamer.

 Origins

-On 18 February 1942, the squadron was activated as the 40th Transport Squadron at Duncan Field, Texas and was assigned to the 317th Transport Group three days later.
-Beginning with only second lieutenant Fred H. Schomburg, a squadron commander and eight enlisted men, the squadron slowly took shape, and in about four months was full-sized.
-It then transferred to Bowman Field, Kentucky where it began flying the Douglas C-47 Skytrain.
-The development of World War II drove a rapid training and deployment schedule, and on 6 December 1942, the 40th moved to Laurinburg-Maxton Army Air Base, North Carolina to begin staging for its move to the Pacific.
-A few days later, it left North Carolina for the Brookley AFB, Alabama where it received thirteen new C-47s, which the squadron flew to California.
+Constituted on 2 February 1942 and activated on 18 February 1942, the 40th Transport Squadron was stationed at Duncan Field, Texas, and assigned to the 317th Transport Group three days later.
+Beginning with squadron commander second lieutenant Fred H. Schomburg and eight enlisted men, within four months the squadron was full-sized.
+It then transferred to Bowman Field, Kentucky, where it began flying the Douglas C-47 Skytrain.
+The start of World War II drove a rapid training and deployment schedule and on 6 December 1942, the 40th moved to Laurinburg-Maxton Army Air Base, North Carolina, to begin staging for its move to the Pacific.
+A few days later, it left North Carolina for the Brookley AFB, Alabama, where it received thirteen new C-47s, which the squadron flew to California.